-If you want to start an ecommerce business, there are many platforms available in which you can build your store.
-Shopify and WooCommerce (WordPress) are the top-two beginner platforms using which beginners (without any technical knowledge) can create an ecommerce store easily.
+If you want to start an eCommerce business in 2023, there are many platforms available in which you can build your store.
+Shopify and WooCommerce (WordPress) are the top-two beginner platforms using which beginners (without any technical knowledge) can create an eCommerce store easily.

-Shopify is a hosted (SaaS) ecommerce platform which you can use to create an ecommerce store.
-It is designed to be a convenient way to create an ecommerce website.
+Shopify is a hosted (SaaS) eCommerce platform that you can use to create an eCommerce store.
+It is designed to be a convenient way to create an eCommerce website.
 You can get a store with monthly subscription plans which start from $ 29.

 - Good 24/7 Support